pepec0de/WebApp_Sketches/AddOns/BrowsingTime/README.md

 # Recording Browsing Time

+- A simple Firefox's Add-On that records Browsing time (an important feature for a future project).
-All credits to SyntaxByte: youtube.com/user/ryebread761
+- All credits to SyntaxByte: youtube.com/user/ryebread761